gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-1.0-specification.md

 - `org.gradle.docstype` indicates the documentation type of a `org.gradle.category=documentation` variant, like `javadoc`, `sources` or `doxygen`.
 Value must be a string.
 - `org.gradle.dependency.bundling` indicates how dependencies of the variant are bundled.
 Either externally, embedded or shadowed.
 See the `org.gradle.api.attributes.Bundling` for more details.
 Value must be a string.

+##### Deprecated attributes value

+The `org.gradle.usage` attribute has seen an evolution for its values.
+The values `java-api-*` and `java-runtime-*` are now deprecated and replaced by a new combination.

+The values for the Java ecosystem are now limited to `java-api` / `java-runtime` combined with the relevant value for `org.gradle.libraryelements`.

+Values for the native ecosystem remain unaffected.

+Existing metadata must remain compatible and thus tools supporting the Gradle Module Metadata format must support both old and new values, while no longer publishing the deprecated ones.

 #### Java Ecosystem specific attributes

 - `org.gradle.jvm.version` indicated the minimal target JVM version of a library.
 For example is built for java 8, its minimal target is `8`.
 If it's a multi-release jar for Java 9, 10 and 11, it's minimal target is `9`.
 Value must be an integer corresponding to the Java version.